 Please note: To handle administrative issues, the deadline has been extended one week.
 All applications are now due Friday, March 6, 2015.

 Are you a pediatric resident interested in doing research?

 In an effort to enhance the development of research skills among physicians in training, the American Academy of Pediatrics (AAP) administers the Resident Research Grant (RRG) Program.
 This program is designed to give pediatric residents with limited research experience an opportunity to initiate and complete research projects related to their professional interests.
 Grants of $2000 are available.

-All completed applications, which include the Residents Application Form, letters of support, and biographical sketches, must be submitted by February 28, 2014.
+All completed applications, which include the Resident's Application Form, letters of support, and biographical sketches, must be submitted by March 6, 2015.
 Applications will not be processed if any items are missing.

 HOW IT WORKS

 - E-mail a complete Resident Research Grant Application Form to Jeannine Hess.
 Applications must be completed in Microsoft Word and applicants must adhere to the word limits stated in the application.
 Residents should NOT work together on proposals.